halledevlin/halledevlin.github.io/GIAH/giah_4-1.md

 "Ready to try again, boy?"

 Looking at him square on, I ask with body language if he'll submit to me.
 He steps toward me and his head drops to shoulder level, as if he's reaching for the halter in my hand.
 I can sense his eagerness to get back in the barn, and his acknowledgement that getting in is pursuant to submission.
 I touch the soft fur on his neck as I guide his nose into the halter.
 He follows me like a kitten following its mother.
 He even accepts the blanket, though not without some negotiation--it's still just as scary as it was before I put the halter on, but now at least I can encourage him to stick around long enough to get the warmth he needs.
-Not only will he be warmer tonight when the temperature drops *even further,* but my heart won't shiver, thinking of my chilly, stubborn Princey.
-Because he was willing to see *reality,* and recognize how much he needs me, both he and I will be warmer.
+Not only will he be more comfortable tonight when the temperature drops *even further,* but my heart won't shiver, thinking of my stubborn, freezing Prince.
+Because he was willing to see *reality* and recognize how much he needs me, both he, and I, will be warmer.

-And next time God's coming up with that halter, asking me to take that next step--do a little less of what he doesn't like, a little more of what he does, *give in* more--maybe I'll try to remember *reality,* too.
+And next time God's coming up with that halter, asking me to take that next step--do a little less of what he doesn't like, a little more of what he does, *give in* more--maybe I'll try to remember reality, too.

      A single day in your courts
          is better than a thousand anywhere else!